LocalShapeDescriptors/LocalShapeDescriptors.github.io/sections/background.md

-  Consider the following example: each shoe in the image can be located (object detection), each pixel of each shoe can be assigned to a class indicating the type of shoe (semantic segmentation - soccer cleats, boots, sneakers), and each pixel can be assigned a unique label indicating the specific shoe: </p>
+  Consider the following example: each shoe in the image can be located (object detection), each pixel of each shoe can be assigned to a class indicating the type of shoe (semantic segmentation - soccer cleats, boots, sneakers), and each pixel can be assigned a unique label indicating the specific shoe (instance segmentation): </p>
   </div>

   <div class="box-content"><div style="text-align: center;">